zoisite-rb/zoisite-rb/guides/source/active_job_basics.md

 Solid Queue raises a `SolidQueue::Job::EnqueueError` when Active Record errors occur during job enqueuing.
 This is different from the `ActiveJob::EnqueueError` raised by Active Job, which handles the error and makes `perform_later` return false.
-This makes error handling trickier for jobs enqueued by Rails or third-party gems like `Turbo::Streams::BroadcastJob`.
+This makes error handling trickier for jobs enqueued by Zoisite or third-party gems like `Turbo::Streams::BroadcastJob`.

 For recurring tasks, any errors encountered while enqueuing are logged, but they